kuvivek/drivingTheoryInGermany/README.md

 ❌ I close the distance and sound my horn
 ✅ I maintain my speed
 ❌ I overtake, because the road is clear
-**Comment** If someone is driving slowly in front of me, I have to drive at a sufficient distance behind them until I can overtake
+**Comment**: If someone is driving slowly in front of me, I have to drive at a sufficient distance behind them until I can overtake
 safely - and stay calm (don't tailgate or honk!).
 On a left-hand bend, I see oncoming traffic too late.
 I can't overtake here yet.

 68. If someone overtakes me even though an oncoming vehicle is already very close, I drive on the extreme right.
 I slow down my vehicle carefully (rear-view mirror) and allow the overtaking vehicle to pull in.